Puerto Rico Highway 143

 Puerto Rico Highway 143 (PR-143) is a secondary highway that connects the town of Adjuntas to the town of Barranquitas.
+This roads extends from PR-123 to PR-162 along the Cordillera Central.

 Route description

 Heading east from Adjuntas, PR-143 runs through the northern border of the municipality of Ponce, before reaching Orocovis and then Barranquitas.

 Tourist attractions

 The road is a major part of Puerto Rico's Panoramic Route, being the major middle component of such route.
 It crosses Toro Negro State Forest, and leads to such landmarks as Cerro de Punta and Lago El Guineo lake.
 The Orocovis-Villalba lookout and Cerro Maravilla as well as a number of local restaurants can be found along the way.